‘DWTS’ Pro Alan Bersten Hilariously Snuggles In Bed With His Mirrorball Trophy Ahead Of Season 29 Finale

 Alan’s pre-finale night snuggle session capped off a year of funny antics he has pulled with his mirrorball.
 Last fall, the pro dancer made headlines for showing his DWTS prize affection and calling it his “baby.”
 He even rocked his trophy in a baby carriage.

 “It’s my first win!
-I cried like a baby,” he said, per Us Weekly “It was the best feeling in the world…I can’t believe this journey ended like this and I’m just happy.”
+I cried like a baby,” he said, per Us Weekly.
+“It was the best feeling in the world…I can’t believe this journey ended like this and I’m just happy.”

-One year later, he missed the winners’ circle by one week — and he’s already seeing the fallout.
-On his Instagram story shared one night before the finale, Alan gave fans a look at his reserved parking lot at the DWTS studio lot when went in for camera blocking.
+One year later, he missed the winners’ circle by one week, and he’s already seeing the fallout.
+On his Instagram story shared one night before the finale, Alan gave fans a look at his reserved parking spot at the DWTS studio lot when went in for camera blocking.
 He panned to a sign that named him “Alan Bernsten.”

 “What’s happening?” he said of the misspelled name as he noted he’s only been gone from the show for one week.